Finnish American Folk School

 - Access to studio tools and materials

-WHEN: The current Open Studio schedule is Tuesdays 9am-1pm, Wednesdays 5-9pm, Saturdays 12-4pm.
+WHEN: As of January 2026 the Open Studio schedule is Tuesdays 11am-3pm, Wednesdays 5-9pm, Thursdays 10am-1pm.
 This is subject to change based on studio monitor availability.

 COST: $10 per 4 hour session plus $3/lb for clay.
 In addition to use of the studio, this cost includes the cost of glaze and firing.
 Payment and registration in advance is required for the session fee.
 Clay payments can be made as needed while working in the studio.